 Special libraries.
 Special libraries include information resource centers located at publicly supported government agencies, museums, hospitals, associations and other organizations with specialized information needs.
+Special libraries also include research libraries which makes library services and material suitable for scholarly research that are not otherwise available to the public and who are not an integral part of an academic institution.
 At least 50 percent of the agency's operating funds must come from public governmental sources.
-To be eligible to receive a grant, the library must meet the basic eligibility requirements under sections III - A and B to receive a grant.
+To be eligible to receive a grant, the library must meet the basic eligibility requirements under Sections III - A. and B. to receive a grant.

 Other organizations serving libraries.
-An organization that strengthens and supports libraries, such as state professional library associations, must be a not-for-profit corporation, qualified or registered pursuant to Chapter 617, Florida Statutes and in good standing.
+An organization that strengthens and supports libraries, such as state professional library associations, Friends of the Library organizations or Foundations.
+The organization must be a not-for-profit corporation, qualified or registered pursuant to Chapter 617, Florida Statutes, and in good standing.
 Unlike the other organizations listed above, the project manager must be a librarian who has completed a library education program accredited by the American Library Association.
 Projects funded with LSTA funds to these organizations must be open to staff of any Florida library or allied organization and not limited to members of the organization.